Rawda-Yousry/Ampersand-Constant-Usage-Report/sub.md

 }
 ```
-in the above code ,the value of the constant data member is accessed by the object of the class but when we tried to change the value a compiling error appears.</br></br>
+in the above code ,the value of the constant data member is accessed by the object of the class but when we tried to change the value a compiling error appears.

-<b><p style="color:lightgreen;"> Constant in static array:</p></b>
+## Constant in static array:

 when implementing a static array, the size of the array must be constant.so, we can make it as the following